kodiua/angular-styleguide-es6/README.md

     *Why?*: A value that may change, even infrequently, should be retrieved from a service so you do not have to change the source code.
 For example, a url for a data service could be placed in a constants but a better place would be to load it from a web service.

-    *Why?*: Constants can be injected into any angular component, including providers.
+    *Why?*: Constants can be injected into any angular module, including providers.

     *Why?*: When an application is separated into modules that may be reused in other applications, each stand-alone module should be able to operate on its own including any dependent constants.